Transthyretin Amyloid Cardiomyopathy (ATTR-CM)

 What is transthyretin amyloid cardiomyopathy?

 Transthyretin (trans-thy-re-tin) amyloid cardiomyopathy (ATTR-CM) is an underdiagnosed and potentially fatal disease of the heart muscle.
-In ATTR-CM, a protein called transthyretin that normally circulates in the bloodstream becomes misshapen and builds up in the heart, nerves and other organs.
+In ATTR-CM, a protein called transthyretin becomes misshapen and builds up in the heart, nerves and other organs.

-When these amyloid deposits build up in the heart, the walls can become stiff, making the left ventricle unable to properly relax and fill with blood.
+When these protein deposits build up in the heart, the walls can become stiff, making it hard for the left ventricle to relax and fill with blood.
 This is called cardiomyopathy.
-As the condition progresses, the heart can become unable to adequately squeeze to pump blood out of the heart, ultimately leading to heart failure.
-There are two types of ATTR-CM ‒ hereditary ATTR-CM (hATTR-CM) and wild-type ATTR-CM (wATTR-CM).
+As the condition gets worse, the heart can struggle to pump blood, leading to heart failure.
+There are two types of ATTR-CM:

 Hereditary ATTR-CM

-Different variants may progress in a different way and involve different organs.
-The most common variant in the United States occurs in 3-4% of all Blacks.
+Different types may progress differently and affect various organs.
+The most common type in the U.S. occurs in 3%-4% of all Black people.

-Genetic testing may provide important information to developing a treatment plan.
+Genetic testing can give helpful information for creating a treatment plan.

 Wild-type ATTR-CM